Bank Physiotherapist by Spire Healthcare Ltd

 Duties and responsibilities:

-- Out-patient clinic lists / working on the wards - majority orthopaedics, spinal, some urology, general surgery and gynaecology.
-This is not a definitive list
+- To provide a high standard of physiotherapy assessment, treatment and advice to patients within an inpatient/outpatient setting.

-- To provide a high standard of physiotherapy assessment, diagnosis, treatment and advice to patients on the ward and within the outpatient department
+- To work as an integrated member of the outpatient physiotherapy team whilst independently managing a full clinical caseload.

-- Discuss, agree and explain responsibilities for the physiotherapy assessment of patients, including their needs and any associated risks
+- To liaise in an effective and timely manner with referrers regarding patient progress and any future management.

 - Using clinical reasoning skills develop treatment plans that are appropriate to the patient taking into consideration their physiotherapy care, risks and wellbeing.